 The European immigrants to North America, while some were rich and some poor, were gradually assimilated, their national differences (though not necessarily their class differences) breaking down to where they now constitute a nation in themselves.
 The majority of them chose to come to the U.S. because of economic and political conditions in their own countries.

-But as U.S. capitalism developed and the 13 colonies won their independence, the U.S. forcibly conquered other nations and nationalities and took them over through military expansionist wars.
+But as U.S. capitalism developed, the U.S. forcibly conquered other nations and nationalities and took them over through military expansionist wars.
 The Native nations, Puerto Rico, Hawaii and Aztlan (the southwest area of the U.S. that was stolen from Mexico) are a few examples.
 In addition, entire peoples were uprooted from their African homelands and kidnapped to the U.S. through the slave trade.

 The U.S., as the world’s biggest superpower, has also forced economic policies onto so-called “developing” countries that have had a devastating impact on the people of those countries.
 As a result, many workers migrate to the U.S. in search of job opportunities.
 These national groupings of immigrants are then forced into the lowest-paying, super-exploitative jobs in the U.S. and live in fear of workplace raids, detention and deportation.